 Launching a project is one thing, helping it grow is another.
 For now, I will be focusing on Cauxsurfing and on finishing my Masters degree.
 I do hope that we will be able to regularly share stories from Cauxsurfing and all sorts of other meaningful encounters.

 Martin Healey grew up in Southern Germany to German/British parents and travelling has always been an important part of his life.
 His experiences at the Caux Conference Centre helped him realize that he wanted to work with people from different backgrounds and for better relations between countries.
 Martin holds a BA in International Relations and is currently finishing an MA in Governance and Public Policy.

 Part of what we do, as Initiatives of Change, is inspire, equip, and connect people to address world needs, starting with themselves.
-We invite you to visit the Our Approach page and reflect on how you too can be the change you wish to see!
+We invite you to visit the About Us page and reflect on how you too can be the change you wish to see!

 Do you want to get involved and join Cauxsurfing?
 All you have to do is log in to your Facebook account (or create one), visit our group and click on ‘Join Group’.
 The team will take it from there.
 Do you want to help facilitate Cauxsurfing?
 Get in touch with the Cauxsurfing team!